carlzulauf/markdown_logging_proxy/README.md

 # MarkdownLoggingProxy

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/markdown_logging_proxy`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Ruby object to wrap your ruby objects when you are trying to figure out how your ruby objects are being called.

 ## Installation

+Meant to be installable as a gem, and also compile-able to a single file for copy+pasting to irb/pry sessions.

+### Gem Install

 Install the gem and add to the application's Gemfile by executing: